- About Us

 We offer boarding for cats and dogs at Valley Veterinary Hospital on a reservation basis.
 Boarding your pet with us will give you peace of mind as our veterinary care team is close by to help your pet through any issues that may arise while you are away.
 We can administer oral medications, insulin injections, and other treatments as needed.
 We provide all boarders with fresh water and clean bedding and tidy up their houses regularly.
 You can bring your pets’ regular food or let them enjoy our high quality sensitive stomach kibbles.

-We recently completed a long awaited renovation and now have nine indoor canine runs that can comfortably accommodate up to two large dogs.
+We recently completed a long awaited renovation and now have ten indoor canine runs that can comfortably accommodate up to two large dogs.
 Our kennel sizes vary and can house up to two small dogs so that buddies can stay together if they would like.
-We are also very excited to have a family suite which is incredibly versatile and includes an optional doggy door to an outdoor run and video monitoring!
-All dogs are let out into our new activity runs for 10-15 minutes three times a day.
+In addition, we remodeled our indoor barn stalls into six canine suites!
+These can accommodate up to 5 dogs from the same family.
+We are also very excited to have a family suite which is incredibly versatile and includes an optional doggy door to an outdoor run!
+All dogs are let out into our new activity runs for 10-15 minutes three-four times a day.
 These runs are 15 feet by 48 feet and are directly attached to the dog rooms and suite so leashes are not required once your pet has checked in.
 All fencing is buried one foot deep with concrete basing under all gates and exterior fencing is angled inward at the top to prevent diggers and climbers from escaping.
 These runs are wonderful for playing fetch, sunbathing and watching the birds in the field next door.
 Gravel base is used to ensure good gripping for our older or unstable guests as well as keeping it easy to sanitize regularly.
 Astroturf is also available for those who prefer it.
+If your pet would appreciate extra activity time, we offer personalized time for an additional fee.

 Our feline friends have their own room on the opposite end of the clinic from the dogs, which greatly helps reduce the amount of dog noises and smells they experience during their stay.
 When nervous kitties are staying with us we often use privacy curtains and Feliway (a calming feline pheromone) to help keep them as comfortable as possible.
-The new cat room offers 8 brand new cat condos with built in perches and pass-through tunnels.
+The new cat room offers 6 brand new cat condos with built in perches and pass-through tunnels.
 The tunnels allow us to open up multiple condos for your baby if you wish as well as giving us a low contact way to tidy houses of anti-social guests.
 We often take turns letting each kiddo out to roam the room to give them opportunities to explore, stretch and play or nap.
 The cat room window has a deep perch ideal for resting and watching the birds at the feeder outside!
 It also offers a scratching post, climbing perches and staff assisted laser pointer play-time!
+For busy holidays, we open up a second cat room with 7 kennels and a happy lamp to keep them comfortable.

 As boarding demand increased over the last few years, we were very excited to create a Boarding Manager.
 Melissa Wolford, L.V.T. first started with Valley Veterinary Hospital as an Animal Caretaker in 2006.
 She graduated from Yakima Valley Community College in 2012 with an Associate of Applied Sciences Degree in Veterinary Technology and received her license later that year before becoming a full-time staff member.
-Our Boarding Manager and Animal Caretakers rotate shifts to make sure your canine and feline kids are cared for from at least 7:00am-7:00pm on weekdays and throughout the weekends.
+As demand increased even further, we hired a Boarding Assistant Manager, Vaile Boleyn.
+Our Boarding Managers and Animal Caretakers rotate shifts to make sure your canine and feline kids are cared for from at least 7:00am-7:00pm on weekdays and throughout the weekends.

 Starting in 2016, the boarding lobby now has it's own business hours!
 Boarders can be checked in or out Monday-Friday 8:00am-11:30am and 2:00pm-5:00pm, Saturday 8:00am-11:30am and Sunday evenings by appointment from 4:00pm-6:00pm.
 Each Holiday is unique so be sure to ask what our scheduled check-in and check-out times are near the holiday you are booking for.
 Melissa's goal, and ours, is to make you feel as relaxed as possible while you are away and to make every pets stay unique, just like they are!
 If you have any questions please feel free to call us at 509 925 6146, send a text message to 509-653-5533 or send an e-mail to email@example.com!